 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Pollutant Removal Swales can be found in Rule 15A NCAC 02H .1061.

+Design guidance for Pollutant Removal Swales can be found in Chapter C-11 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-There are no approved design variants for pollutant removal swales.
-However, rule language allows the applicant to propose design variants for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.
+There is one approved design alternative for swales in wet conditions.
+There are no other approved design alternatives for pollutant removal swales.
+However, rule language allows the applicant to propose design alternatives for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.

 Studies Used for TSS and Volume